-The first method is a familiar threat scenario to the IT community, and getting more recognizable even for the standard corporate user.
+The first method is a familiar threat to the IT community, and getting more recognizable even for standard corporate users.
 Method two, however, is often dismissed as pure hacker power fantasy.

 It’s understandable.
 All those flashy movie scenes?
 Not quite how it actually works, but close enough.

 “Having seen this stuff over and over in red teaming assignments, I can confirm that password cracking is not only real, but extremely practical and effective”, Janne says.